nandni-a/machine-learning/README.md

 # machine-learning
-this contains a few projects from my machine learning course from machine learning by stanfort university .
+this contains a few projects from my machine learning course .